 Why Choose Summertown for your Interior’s LEED Certification?

-Summertown Interiors is not only one of the most experienced sustainable fit out companies in the region but an enlightened advocate for environmental approaches.
+Summertown Interiors is not only one of the most experienced sustainable fit out and design and build companies in the region but an enlightened advocate for environmental approaches.
 We believe environmentally sustainable approaches to office design and fit out are not just an add-on feature.
 We hope green offices become the norm in the commercial sector in the UAE and believe this will happen with the UAE government regulations pushing this forward, as well as increasing environmental awareness among business owners and tenants.

 We have more than a decade of LEED project experience, and have executed numerous LEED certified interior projects.
 We also help and advise clients, partners and the wider business community on how to integrate sustainable principles within operations.
 We practise what we preach.
 Our own offices and operations showcase our commitment to a creating a greener, healthier, more productive working space